 FCPS Instructional Plans/Schedules

-3. What does Option 1, the Hybrid Learning Plan, look like?
+1. What does the Hybrid Learning Plan look like?

 Hybrid learning will involve two days of in-person instruction and three days of at-home learning.